aggibb/geotagexif/copyxattr_toexif.md

 ## Description

 This script will look for a handful of specific extended attributes saved by the [Lyn](http://lynapp.com) image management application in the image EXIF information.
-Currently it will save geotags, the star rating, (as Rating) and the Finder colour (stored as Label).
+Currently it will save geotags, the star rating, (as Rating), and the Finder colour (stored as Label).

+If no files are given, `copyxattr_toexif` will examine each supported file type in the current directory and process each in turn.
+Existing geotags are not altered.

 Note that the implementation is specific to my own rating system in which the star ratings from Lyn on the reverse scale for ACDSee (i.e., an image rated 5 stars on Lyn will have an ACDSee rating of 1).
+And not all Finder colours have equivalents in ACDSee.

 ### Elevation lookup